JoergEg/CQRSWorkshop/Chapter 3/README.md

-Nerd Dinner CRUD example -> Introduce Event Sourcing
+Nerd Dinner CRUD example -> Introduce Lokad.CodeDsl
 ===========

-* change all public members to private members -> only methods are public
-* how do you get the state now? have a look at the aggregate and how domain events are published
-* Write unit tests for the following domain logic -> check the published events

-New additional domain logic:
--> If a member has submitted his third Nerd Dinner than his status changes to gold member.
+* much to write for the commands and commandhandlers until now
+* Use the Lokad.CodeDsl tool to get them created for you